jmd-dk/concept/concept/docs/tutorial/working_remotely.rst

 If you are running CO\ *N*\ CEPT on a remote machine, i.e. logged in to a server/cluster via ``ssh``, you've so far had to supply the additional ``--local`` option to the ``concept`` script.
-This is because CO\ *N*\ CEPT has built-in support for submission of jobs to a job schedular / queueing system / resource manager (specifically Slurm, TORQUE and PBS), and this is the default behavior when working remotely.
+This is because CO\ *N*\ CEPT has built-in support for submission of jobs to a job scheduler / queueing system / resource manager (specifically Slurm, TORQUE and PBS), and this is the default behavior when working remotely.
 If you are working remotely but do not intend to use a job shedular, keep using ``--local`` and skip the rest of this